notaz/picodrive/platform/base_readme.txt

 Sonic the Hedgehog CD (US) - Track 03.mp3
 ...

+It is very important to have the MP3s encoded at 44kHz sample rate and they must be stereo, or else they will play too fast/slow or won't play at all.
+Be sure NOT to use anything but classic mp3 format (don't use things like mp3pro).

 ISO files can also be zipped (but not mp3 files, as they are already compressed).
 Note that this can cause very long loading times, which may take up to several minutes.
 File naming is similar as with uncompressed ISOs.